-Having worked for long-term periods in post-conflict zones, remote indigenous areas, informal settlements and some of the poorest places in the world, I have thousands of photographs of destruction, the destitute, and sometimes the dying.
+Having worked for long-term periods in post-conflict zones, remote indigenous areas, informal settlements and some of the poorest places in the world, I have hundreds of photographs of destruction, the destitute, and sometimes the dying.
 I have met and sat down with many strangers from these lands, shared many cups of tea, and have heard scores of their heart-wrenching stories.
 In these moments, I never cared much for using the camera.
 I’d put it down, and just listened.
 While this is at the heart of community development principles, from a photographer’s perspective, it was also clear that sometimes an image can never pay the story, the emotion, justice.
 The memories however, and the experience of them trusting me with their stories, remain strong.

 When I focussed on capturing the beautiful, however, and what I love- animals- things seemed to look different.
 My perspective changed- it changed what I focussed on, the lens I saw the world through.
 Moreover, at some point I realised that the power of capturing and expressing the beauty of something can be just as impactful, and can make just as much difference, as capturing images of the sadness.